 Forget the feedback sandwich

 Our advice?
 Nobody wants to eat this sandwich!
-It’s a notorious method that leaves people waiting anxiously for negative news and makes them cynical about praise (even if you mean it).
+Your employees know what you’re doing, and this method leaves them waiting anxiously for negative news.
+It can even make them cynical about positive employee feedback you give in the future (even if you mean it).

-Instead, say what you need to say and wrap your session on a forward-facing note.
+Instead, say what you need to say in a direct but caring way, offer your employee support on implementing any changes you suggest, and wrap up your session on a forward-facing note.
 There’s no need to downplay negative behavior or over-inflate praise.
-Just reiterate what the employee should keep doing and what they should begin doing.

 Share negative feedback in private